rust-lang/rfcs/text/0000-std-aware-cargo.md

 It is not necessary to explicitly mention the dependency of `core`, unless changes to features are necessary.

 Cargo would use the source of `core` located in the user's `SYSROOT` directory.
-This source code would be obtained in the same was as necessary today, through the use of `rustup component add rust-src`.
+This source code would be obtained in the same way as necessary today, through the use of `rustup component add rust-src`.
 If this component is missing, Cargo would exit with an error code, and would prompt the user to execute the command specified above.

 ### Technical Implications